OSGConnect/connectbook/osg-xsede.md

 the provided statistical and plotting tools.
 A sample Pegasus workflow can be found in <code>/opt/sample-jobs/pegasus/</code> .

+<h2><a name="singularity"></a><a href="#singularity">Singularity Containers</a></h2>

+Singularity containers provide a great solution for complex software stacks or OS requirements, and OSG has easy to use integrated support for such containers.
+Full details can be found in the
+<a href="https://support.opensciencegrid.org/support/solutions/articles/12000024676">Singularity guide</a>.

+<h2><a name="stash"></a><a href="#stash">Distribute data with Stash</a></h2>

+Stash is a data solution used under
+<a href="https://osgconnect.net/">OSGConnect</a>, but is partly also available
+for OSG XSEDE users.
+Files under <code>/local-scratch/public_stash/</code> will automatically synchronize to the globally available
+<code>/cvmfs/stash.osgstorage.org/user/xd-login/public/</code> file system, which
+is available to the majority of OSG connected compute nodes.
+This is a great way to distribute software and commonly used data sets.
+To get started, create your own sub directory:

+    $ mkdir -p /local-scratch/public_stash/$USER

+Now, populate that directory with the software and data required for your jobs.
+The synchronization can take couple of hours.
+You can verify the data has reached the /cvmfs system by using <code>ls</code>:

+    $ ls /cvmfs/stash.osgstorage.org/user/xd-login/public/

+To steer your jobs to compute nodes which can access the file system, add
+<code>HAS_CVMFS_stash_osgstorage_org == True</code> to your job
+requirements.
+For example:

+    requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True && HAS_CVMFS_stash_osgstorage_org == True

+Once a job starts up on such a compute node, the job can read directly from <code>/cvmfs/stash.osgstorage.org/user/xd-login/public/</code>

 <h2><a name="help"></a><a href="#help">How to get help using OSG</a></h2>

 XSEDE users of OSG may get technical support by